calderkatyal/subjectivity-analysis/README.md

 - Naive Bayes Classifier: Employs this probabilistic classifier for its effectiveness in text classification, representing an application of probabilistic modeling in AI.
 - Data Preprocessing and Feature Extraction: Techniques in NLP are used for transforming textual data into a machine learning-compatible format.
 - Model Persistence (Pickle module in Python): The tool uses Python's pickle for serializing the machine learning model, enabling long-term model training and usage.
-- Interactive User Feedback Loop: Designed to adapt to user input, the tool showcases an interactive and evolving machine learning system.
+- Interactive User Feedback Loop: Designed to adapt to user input